stikjs/stik-courier/README.md

     your: "delegation"
   });

-  // to avoid execption while sending messages with
+  // to avoid an exeception while sending messages to
   // not yet defined receivers set throwOnMissing: false
   $courier.send("new-message", {
     your: "delegation"